sadlerjames/OOP-Coursework/README.md

 Everything we write (e.g. classes) will be called from the `SocialMedia.java` file.

 TODO:

-- Should numComments be double or int type?
-- Audit use of getter and setter methods?
+- Safety checks in getters/setters?
 - Add assertions throughout codebase
-- Correctly handling deleting comments vs normal posts?
-Should comments be set to the generic empty post
-- ShowIndividualPost on an endorsement?
-Can be shown, just no comments or endorsements (0).
 - getMostEndorsedPost sometimes set to empty post?
 Correct behaviour?
 Some for getMostEndorsedAccount.
 Sometimes returns null?
-- fix showIndividualPost formatting
-- Improve removeAccount methods (exception handling)
-- May be posible to optimise OO nature of some Account methods after modifying posts
-- Check whether need to validate account description
+- ...and getMostEndorsedPost returns 0 in case no accounts in system
 - Move methods back out to classes where possible (showIndividualPost?)/have objects do more of the computational load
-- Change all ==, !=
-- Move showIndividualPost to Post class
-- Check through all 'for' loops, are they necessary?
-- Does showPostChildrenDetails always return in correct order?
-Guarrantee?
-- Correctly handle serialisation exceptions/test
-- Delete 1st account in platform, should next account be allocated ID of prev (0)?
-- Modify showPostChildrenDetails to have helper function/use new method
-- Check all naming conventions adhered to throughout
-- Go through lecture slides/workshops, implement as many concepts as possible
+- Go through lecture slides/workshops, implement as many concepts as possible (Design by contract!)
-- Should you be able to show post children details of the generic empty post?
-- Should description be "null" if not set?
-- Do we need separate comment/endorsement/normal post classes?
-- Coversheet vs coverpage?
-Also convert to PDF when done
-- Using a custom equals() override in our classes?
-- Move parentID to comment/endorsement comments as not needed for normal posts
-- Tested posts 100chars max?
-- Shoudld we be adding comments to the
-- showAccount formatting is different to ours?
-- showAccount doesn't load in objects
 - Should BasePost be an abstract class?
-- Ensure generic empty post always throws postIDNotRecognisedException (never accessable)
-- Posts, comments, endorsements all share ID generation.
-Okay?
-- Check follow all java style conventions
+- Check follow all java style conventions (https://google.github.io/styleguide/javaguide.html - CHECK that this is correct link)
-- Safety checks in getters/setters?
-- Check if return is correct on a singular post in showPostChildrenDetails
-- Delete temptest before submission

-Question list:
-- Check type in showPostChildrenDetails
-- Does our test file get marked?
-Do we need assertions in the code as well as test file?